Twist Bioscience (NASDAQ:TWST) Issues Earnings Results, Misses Expectations By $0.04 EPS

-Twist Bioscience (NASDAQ:TWST) posted its quarterly earnings data on Monday.
-The company reported ($0.84) earnings per share for the quarter, missing the consensus estimate of ($0.80) by ($0.04), MarketWatch Earnings reports.
-The firm had revenue of $37.95 million for the quarter, compared to the consensus estimate of $36.26 million.
-Twist Bioscience had a negative return on equity of 24.59% and a negative net margin of 106.59%.
-The firm’s quarterly revenue was up 17.0% on a year-over-year basis.
-During the same quarter in the previous year, the business earned ($0.54) EPS.
+Twist Bioscience (NASDAQ:TWST) released its quarterly earnings data on Monday.
+The company reported ($0.84) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.80) by ($0.04), MarketWatch Earnings reports.
+The company had revenue of $37.95 million for the quarter, compared to analyst estimates of $36.26 million.
+Twist Bioscience had a negative net margin of 106.59% and a negative return on equity of 24.59%.
+The firm’s revenue for the quarter was up 17.0% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.54) earnings per share.
 Twist Bioscience updated its FY 2022 guidance to EPS and its Q1 2022 guidance to EPS.

-Several research analysts have weighed in on TWST shares.
-Zacks Investment Research upgraded Twist Bioscience from a “sell” rating to a “hold” rating in a research report on Tuesday, October 26th.
-Robert W. Baird reduced their target price on Twist Bioscience from $130.00 to $113.00 and set an “outperform” rating on the stock in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Twist Bioscience currently has an average rating of “Hold” and a consensus price target of $114.60.
+TWST has been the subject of a number of research analyst reports.
+Zacks Investment Research upgraded shares of Twist Bioscience from a “sell” rating to a “hold” rating in a research note on Tuesday, October 26th.
+Robert W. Baird cut their target price on shares of Twist Bioscience from $130.00 to $113.00 and set an “outperform” rating for the company in a research note on Tuesday.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat, Twist Bioscience currently has a consensus rating of “Hold” and an average target price of $114.60.

 A hedge fund recently raised its stake in Twist Bioscience stock.
-UBS Group AG increased its stake in shares of Twist Bioscience Co.
-(NASDAQ:TWST) by 311.8% in the third quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 20,195 shares of the company’s stock after buying an additional 15,291 shares during the period.
-UBS Group AG’s holdings in Twist Bioscience were worth $2,160,000 as of its most recent SEC filing.
-96.07% of the stock is owned by institutional investors and hedge funds.
+UBS Group AG raised its holdings in shares of Twist Bioscience Co.
+(NASDAQ:TWST) by 311.8% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The fund owned 20,195 shares of the company’s stock after acquiring an additional 15,291 shares during the period.
+UBS Group AG’s holdings in Twist Bioscience were worth $2,160,000 at the end of the most recent reporting period.
+Institutional investors own 96.07% of the company’s stock.

 About Twist Bioscience